RobbieLD/patterns/README.md

 For example imagine a bike factory where you have a bike builder that  can create a mountain bike.
 You also have a builder that can make a road bike.
 Then you can simply pass instances of your various builders into your production class and it'll create as many of them as you need.

+*** Adapter ***

+The adapter pattern allows you to create mapping code to convert one interface into another one.
+This is useful to avoid gluing your code to a particular implimentation of a third party provider of services.

+Imagine you have to supplies or bikes to you bike shop.
+A mountain bike supplier and a road bike supplier.
+You want to be able to call the same methods on each of them but their suppliers sell the bikes with different methods built in.
+You can simply create an adapter to convert one to the other.
+This is as simple as creating an adapter class which impliments the interface which will be common between the bike types and then adding an instance of which ever bike you're adapting to the adapter class.
+You can then provide your own code to convert the types and methods from the custom bike provider versions into your own common interface.

+*** Facade ***

+The Facade pattern is very similar to to adapter pattern but instead of creating one interface to make one object look and behave like another one, the facade pattern creates an interface to select various methods and types from various other interfaces and cherry pick/rename/ammed the methods and types you want on your new master interface.

+Imagine a bike shop which needs bike parts from three different suppliers of bike parts.
+They want the wheels from one, the breaks from another and the shocks from a third.
+A facade could be built so that a call to get the breaks simply works out which parts supplier it should go to, to get the brakes.